elcajon-dev/repository-stable/vscode/DOCS.md

-# Home Assistant Add-on: Visual Studio Code - armv7/aarch64 Version
+# Home Assistant Add-on: Visual Studio Code

 This add-on runs Visual Studio Code, allowing you to edit your Home Assistant configuration directly from your web browser and can be embedded straight